 - Garlic.

-- The ingredients for this marinara sauce call for fresh basil and dried oregano.
-Fresh basil is very important to make a great tasting sauce and you do not need much of it.
+- Dried Oregano AND Fresh Basil: Fresh basil is very important to make a great-tasting sauce and you do not need much of it.
 Try to find this if you can.
-The dried oregano in the recipe is fine and it blends in better with the sauce versus fresh oregano which would be clumpy.
+The dried oregano in the recipe blends in better with the sauce versus fresh oregano which would be clumpy.

-If you want to do this too, you can read up on my post of how to cook frozen meatballs.
+If you like the idea of freezing some of this sauce with meatballs, you can read my post on how to cook frozen meatballs.

 This easy San Marzano sauce can be used in any recipe that calls for a marinara sauce.